 Analytical quality control will be consistent with the methodologies and quality assurance/quality control requirements in the NYSDEC ASP 2005.
 This analytical data will be subject to data usability reviews in general accordance with NYSDEC ASP Category B reportable and deliverable formats.
-Data Usability Summary Reports (DUSR) will be prepared in a manner consistent with NYSDEC's Guidance for Data Deliverables and Development of Data Usability Summary Reports, NYSDEC DER-10, May 2010.
+Data Usability Summary Reports (DUSR) will be prepared, at the request of the NYSDEC, in a manner consistent with NYSDEC's Guidance for Data Deliverables and Development of Data Usability Summary Reports, NYSDEC DER-10, May 2010.
 The main objective of a DUSR is to determine whether the data presented meets the project-specific needs for data quality and data use.